mcreel/JuliaMPIMonteCarlo.jl/README.md

 # JuliaMPIMonteCarlo
-illustrates using Julia and MPI to do Monte Carlo
+Illustrates using Julia and MPI to do Monte Carlo.